 Christians have even incorporated this individualism into the way we follow God.
 Individual study and prayer are great, but if they are our primary methods of spiritual growth, we miss out on the important benefits of experiencing Christ with others.

-So what would it look like to shift from our emphasis on individual growth and discipleship to a community approach?
+So what would it look like to shift from our emphasis on individual growth and one-on-one discipleship to a community approach?

 The answer lies partly in building relationships.
 With a community approach, interconnected relationships between community members are important, not just an individual’s relationship with the leader.
 Communities are stronger when members meet together to encourage and support one another.

 Discipleship within a faith community also has the potential for greater inward and outward impact: